Publications

 Kao, Kristen.
 2022.
 “Electoral Institutions and Social-Identity Based Clientelism in Jordan.”
 Political Research Quarterly.
 Available here.

 With Ferree, Karen, Boniface Dulani, Adam S. Harris, Ellen Lust, Cecilia Ahsan Jansson, and Erica Metheney.
 Accepted for Publication at Comparative Political Studies.
 “Disease Threat, Stereotypes, and Covid–19: An Early View from Malawi and Zambia.”
 2022.
-The Program on Governance and Local Development Working Paper Series, No. 36, University of Gothenburg.
+Governance and Local Development Institute Working Paper Series, No. 36, University of Gothenburg.
 Available here.

 With Ellen Lust, and Lise Rakner.
 2022.
 “Vote-Buying, Anti-Corruption Campaigns, and Identity in African Elections?”
 World Development.
 Available here.